dappblock/nextjs-ic-starter/README.md

 Note **NEXT_PUBLIC** is the prefix used by Next.js to make env vars available to client side code through [build time inlining](https://nextjs.org/docs/basic-features/environment-variables).

-**.env.ic** is included for deployment to Internet Computer ic network which would be covered below.
+**.env.icprod** is included for deployment to Internet Computer ic network which would be covered below.

 ## Deploy to IC Network Canister